LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

-The output of Algorithm~\ref{alg:math_functions} is used in an iterative loop to probe the PLC with the sampled $x$-axis values to generate necessary packets for model finetuning.
-This loop is much simpler than the one used in for protocol emulation in Section~\ref{section:protocol_emulation}.
-It consists of a write followed by a read on the corresponding analog input and output for each sample collected by the algorithm.
-The collected values are controlled by the range that communication protocols (e.g., Modbus, s7Comm, etc) can support.
-The data collection amount follows the same method discussed in Section~\ref{section:protocol_emulation}.
+The output of Algorithm~\ref{alg:math_functions} is used in an iterative loop to probe the PLC with the sampled $x$-axis values to generate necessary packets for model fine-tuning.
+This loop is much simpler than the one used for protocol emulation in Section~\ref{section:protocol_emulation}.
+It consists of a write and then a read on the analog input/output for each sample collected by the algorithm and controlled by the range that communication protocols (e.g., Modbus, S7comm, etc.) can support.
+The amount of collected data follows the same method discussed in Section~\ref{section:protocol_emulation}.